melezhik/outthentic-dsl/README.md

 * debug_mod - enable debug mode

-Set to \`1,2,3' if you want to see some debug information in output, default value is \`0'.
+Set to \`1,2,3' if you want to see some debug information in a [parser journal](#parser-journal), increasing debug_mod value means more low level information appeared at journal.

-Increasing debug value means more low level information appeared in console.
+Default value is \`0' - means do not create journal.

 ### validate